Awakening to a New Worldview

 1. The Psychology of Lifespan Performance and Perceptual Control (LPPC), which arranges human perception into twelve levels.

-2. The three aspects of reality: motion, consciousness, and matter, as clarified in the Hylozoic worldview.
+2. The three aspects of reality: motion, consciousness, and matter, as clarified in the Hylozoic mental system.

-Together, they reveal a profound truth: our task is not to escape the craziness but to integrate fragmented worldviews into wholeness, guided by the will to unity.
+Together, they reveal a profound truth: our task is not to escape the craziness but to integrate fragmented worldviews into wholeness, energized by the will to unity.

 Performance: Six Perspectives as Worldview Frames

-The world can be approached through six perspectives: Earth, People, Domain, Universe, Society, and Life.
-Each is a worldview frame, carrying assumptions about what matters and why it matters.
+The mainstream approach to building a worldview encompasses six key perspectives: Earth, People, Domain, Universe, Society, and Life.
+Each is a worldview frame, carrying assumptions about what matters and why.
+During the 60s and 70s in the USA, the worldview looked like this:

 • Earth: Planetary rhythms as reference: day/night, seasons, climate.
 Oil shocks in the 1970s demonstrated the fragility of these systems when overstrained.